f0rkz/ARKDaemon/README.md

 ##Stopping the server
 `python ARKDaemon.py --stop`

+This process may take a moment to complete.
+I suggest running status to see if the server is still running.

 ##Saving the World File
 This will run the saveworld command on the server (needs to be running).